Mariners continue to slap around Rangers during best run of season

 “To be honest, it’s been a while since I’ve had to turn at first,” he said with a smile.

-With Taylor Williams and Dan Altavilla traded and Yoshihisa Hirano having thrown 30 pitches the night before, Servais turned rookie right-hander Yohan Ramirez, the Mariners Rule 5 pick, for the save situation.
+With Taylor Williams and Dan Altavilla traded and Yoshihisa Hirano having thrown 30 pitches the night before, Servais turned to rookie right-hander Yohan Ramirez, the Mariners’ Rule 5 pick, for the save situation.
 He had earned a save in his last outing in Anaheim, and he followed it up with save No. 2, despite giving up a solo homer to Shin-Soo Choo.

-But the key to this victory and really this run of good baseball from the Mariners was from the starting pitching and the defense to back it.
+But the key to this victory and really this run of good baseball from the Mariners was the starting pitching and the defense to back it.
 Rookie left-hander Justus Sheffield bounced back from a subpar outing by pitching a career-high seven innings, allowing two runs on eight hits with a walk and six strikeouts.

 “Shef was dynamite tonight,” Servais said.
-“For the most he part kept the ball on the ground.
+“For the most part he kept the ball on the ground.
 They did have some ground balls for singles and balls that got through the infield.
 But awesome outing by him again.”

-Sheffield had eight groundball outs and also took advantage of the aggressiveness of the Rangers hitters, using his changeup more and getting first-pitch strikes on 16 of 28 batters he faced.
+Sheffield had eight groundball outs and also took advantage of the aggressiveness of the Rangers hitters, using his change-up more and getting first-pitch strikes on 16 of 28 batters he faced.
 And strikes on eight of 12 batters with 1-0 counts.

 “With them being aggressive, I was able to get some early quick contact and my defense played great behind me all around,” Sheffield said in a postgame video call.

-The Mariners gave Sheffield an early lead, scoring a pair of runs off Rangers’ starter Kyle Gibson — all with two outs — in the third inning
+The Mariners gave Sheffield an early lead, scoring two runs off Rangers starter Kyle Gibson — all with two outs — in the third inning

-With runners on first and second, Kyle Lewis smacked a line-drive to center to score J.P.
-Crawford for a 1-0.
-Kyle Seager was hit by a pitch to load the bases for Ty France, who worked a seven-pitch walk to force a run and make it 2-0.
+With runners on first and second, Kyle Lewis smacked a line drive to center to score J.P.
+Crawford for a 1-0 lead.
+Seager was hit by a pitch to load the bases for France, who worked a seven-pitch walk to force in a run and make it 2-0.

 The Rangers got a run back in the top of the fourth.
-Nick Solak led off with a single, advanced to second on Shin Soo-Choo’s one-out bunt single against the shift, stole third and scored on Scott Heineman’s ground out to shortstop.
+Nick Solak led off with a single, advanced to second on Choo’s one-out bunt single against the shift, stole third and scored on Scott Heineman’s ground out to shortstop.

 Sheffield was one out away from exiting with a 2-1 lead and be in line for the win.
-With two out in the seventh, he threw a 1-0 sinker into the bat path of Anderson Tejada, the Rangers’ No. 9 hitter.
+With two outs in the seventh, he threw a 1-0 sinker into the bat path of Anderson Tejada, the Rangers’ No. 9 hitter.
 As the line drive solo homer cleared the fence, Sheffield screamed in anger, using a common word of frustration.
 It was Tejada’s second homer of the season and it tied the game.
-Obviously irritated with the mistake pitch, Sheffield rechanneled his anger into leadoff hitter Leody Taveras, who he made look silly on nasty slider in the dirt for a swinging strike three.
+Obviously irritated with the mistake pitch, Sheffield rechanneled his anger into leadoff hitter Leody Taveras, whom he made look silly on nasty slider in the dirt for a swinging strike three.

 “I tried to go heater away and just pulled it in,” Sheffield said.
 “He put a good swing on it and it went over the fence.”

-As he left the mound, having thrown more innings in a MLB game than he has in his career, Sheffield was still bitter about the pitch to Tejada, slamming his left hand on his glove multiple times and muttering that oft-used word.
+As he left the mound, having thrown more innings in an MLB game than he has in his career, Sheffield was still bitter about the pitch to Tejada, slamming his left hand on his glove multiple times and muttering that oft-used word.

-Even though Sheffield had thrown just 87 pitches after seven innings, manager Scott Servais went to rookie right-hander Joey Gerber, who gave the Mariners a scoreless eighth inning of work in relief of Sheffield.
+Even though Sheffield had thrown just 87 pitches after seven innings, Servais went to rookie right-hander Joey Gerber, who gave the Mariners a scoreless eighth inning.

 “I definitely wanted to go back out,” Sheffield said.
 “But Skip came up to me and talked to me and pretty much told me that I threw a hell of a game and we’re going give it to the bullpen and the guys were gonna get a win in the end.
 I’m just glad that we got the win.”